Reconstructing the Geometry of Random Geometric Graphs: Introduction

-Perhaps the closest to our work is the work of Araya and De Castro \cite{ADC19}.
+Perhaps the closest to our work is the work of \cite{ADC19}.
 They consider random geometric graphs generated from latent points on the sphere $\mathbb{S}^{d-1}$ with the probability of having an edge between two latent points given by the value of the probability ``link'' function evaluated at the distance between the two points.
 Similar to our result, their work gives a way to approximate the distances between the latent points from the random geometric graph.
 The setup of \cite{ADC19} crucially relies on the assumption of uniform sampling from the unit sphere.
 This allows them to use spectral/harmonic analysis on the sphere to obtain fast algorithms and good rates of convergence.
 This also allows them to reconstruct graphs in the sparse regime, which we do not.
-See also the follow up work of Eldan, Mikulincer, and Pieters~\cite{EMP22}.
-See also~\cite{STP12} for related work in a similar setup.
-Since we are considering general manifold such techniques cannot be applied.
-This may also explain why our algorithms for the general case are less efficient and have worse errors rates.
+See also the follow up work~\cite{EMP22}, and see also~\cite{STP12} for related work in a similar setup.
+Since we are considering general manifolds, such techniques cannot be applied.
+This may also explain why our algorithms for the general case are less efficient and have worse error rates.

 Works of Fefferman, Ivanov, Kurylev, Lassas, Lu, and Narayanan (some with/without Kurylev and some with/without Lu)~\cite{FIKLN20,FILN20,FILLN21,FILN23} consider the problem of manifold learning as part of a more general manifold extension problem.
-The main difference in perspective is that the interests in these lines of work is finding a bona fide manifold and moreover, points are given with (approximate) distances between them.
+The main difference in perspective is that the interests in these lines of work are finding a bona fide manifold and moreover, points are given with (approximate) distances between them.
 As mentioned earlier we can leverage this line of work together with our results to recover manifolds in our setting as well.
+(See Corollary~\ref{cor:get-manifold} above.)
+Another line of research related to manifold learning is due to Aizenbud and Sober~\cite{JMLR:v26:25-0183, aizenbud2021non}, who consider noisy observations in a tubular neighborhood of a smooth manifold and develop methods that, for a given query point, estimate its projection onto the manifold together with the local tangent space, with provable consistency and rates.

-There are many other problems that have been studied in random geometric graphs, including finding the location of points given noisy distances~\cite{OMK10,JM13}, questions relating to testing geometry vs. non-geometric random graphs, esp. in high dimensions e.g.~\cite{LMSY22,ADL23} and questions related to geometric block models, e.g.~\cite{LS23}.
+There are many other problems that have been studied in random geometric graphs, including those of finding the location of points given noisy distances~\cite{OMK10,JM13}, questions relating to testing geometry vs.\ non-geometric random graphs, especially in high dimensions e.g.~\cite{BDEM16,LMSY22,ADL23}, and questions related to geometric block models, e.g.~\cite{LS23}.